FIREFIGHTER 1 PROGRAM

 Candidates may only participate in the test once in a single day but may enroll again and return on a subsequent test day for another attempt.
 Physical Ability tests are scheduled approximately once per month and may be repeated as many times as needed to pass.
 Physical Ability training classes are also offered throughout the semester for students who need additional practice and training.

-Passed all prerequisite classes with "C" or better grade:
+B. Passed all Prerequisite Classes with a “C” or better grade:

 - F-TC 101, Fire Protection Organization